ematiyuk/simple-edit/README.md

 #### How to distribute

-To distribute this project, zip up the dist folder (including the lib folder) and distribute the ZIP file.
+To distribute this project, zip up the dist folder (including the lib folder) and distribute the ZIP file, or simply download the latest [release](https://github.com/ematiyuk/simple-edit/releases).

 ##### Misc